 Late in the Soviet Afghan War the Soviets tried the same kind of Op for probably the same reasons only they had 28,000 men trying to clear a tiny piece of road running from Gardez to Khost.
 The Soviet Offensive was called Operation Magistral and if you’re a gamer and have played The Battle For Hill 3234 you were playing a game based on a battle from Operation Magistral.
 It took two months for Soviets and their Afghan partners to get to Khost and the offensive was conducted in November through January – the non fighting season when the weather is cold, the snow deep and most of the Muj fighters still sitting out the winter in Pakistan.

 Number comparisons between Soviet forces back in 1987 and American forces now are irrelevant.
 The Soviets had to dig out the thick belt of heavy weapons the Muj used to fortify the Satukandav Pass (30 km east of Gardez) using infantry fire and maneuver.
 Americans have drone pilots back in Nevada who could sort that out.
 Any Taliban fortifications uncovered by our side would get plastered by rockets and 2000lb JDAMS.
-That’s why the villains now use IED’s and, when they do fight, they do so in areas of heavy civilian populations so they can drop their weapons blend back into the normal pattern of life when hard pressed.
+That’s why the villains now use IED’s and when they do fight they do so in areas where there are lots of civilians so they can drop their weapons blend back into the normal pattern of life when hard pressed.
 The area between Highway 1 and the Pakistan border is huge and has heavily populated flat lands with lots of mountains in between.
 It is not the Helmand Province where the Marines were able (with twice the manpower) to dominate the lower Helmand basin in large part because terrain, vegetation, and population density favored their direct fire weapon systems.
 That still took years for them to accomplish and I don’t want to get into what that effort cost in casualties because it is too damn depressing.
 It’s depressing because those sacrifices gained nothing that will last.
 Anyone who believes the Karzai government capable of doing “hold and build” is deluded or a senior military officer or State Department mandarin.